DSSG-EUROPE/wef_oceans/README.md

 # An Illegal Fishing Vessel Risk Framework
-This proof-of-concept system creates a vessel risk framework to assess the likelihood that a vessel engaging in illegal, unregulated, or unreported (IUU) fishing at a given point in time.
+This proof-of-concept system creates a vessel risk framework to assess the likelihood that a vessel is engaging in illegal, unregulated, or unreported (IUU) fishing at a given point in time.
 The framework combines automatic identification system (AIS) tracking data with satellite imagery to show how multiple data sources can be combined to build a library of historic evidence and data reflecting a vessel's behaviour.
 Thus far several indicators have been included, including the likelihood